nico-kuroxy/puzzle-library/advent_of_code/src/day_5/README.md

 ## Solution

 The sum of all middle pages from valid updates is 5087.
 This has been achieved with O(r+p) space complexity, with r being the number of rules and p the total number of pages in all updates.
 The time complexity is O(p + r*u), where p is the number of pages, r is the number of rules and u is the number of updates.
+The sum of all middle pages from previously invalid update is 4971.